emanuelecaurio/react-card-memory-game/README.md

 |**backCardsCss**|<code>string</code>|`''`|Optional `className` applied to the back of the cards|

 <br/>

-## ⭐ Contributing and Support ⭐
-Contributions of any kind are welcome.

-If this package was helpful to you, please consider putting a star ⭐ on the GitHub project.

-Also, you can follow me on my [Instagram personal blog](https://www.instagram.com/minudaje/) where I share software related content and music

 ## Curiosities
 This projects uses the package [reactjs-flip-card](https://www.npmjs.com/package/reactjs-flip-card), made by me.
 Check it out!